MIB Policy Resolutions for 2025-2026

 DIGITAL ASSETS AND CRYPTOCURRENCIES

-MIB has serious concerns regarding threats posed by cryptocurrency to privacy, consumer protections, and financial stability resulting from increases in money laundering, terrorist financing, and fraudulent activity.
+MIB has serious concerns regarding threats posed by cryptocurrency to privacy and to consumers, and financial stability resulting from increases in money laundering, terrorist financing, and fraudulent activity.

 Unregulated cryptocurrency threatens to disintermediate community banks and undermine their ability to provide funding to support local economic activity, growth, and development.